See why real gold does not stick to magnets, what tungsten and plated fakes can hide, and which weight, density, and testing steps come next. safely.

 Gold is not ferromagnetic.
 It does not behave like iron or many steels, which can line up their magnetic domains and cling strongly to a magnet.

 In physics terms, gold is diamagnetic.
-Diamagnetic materials have a weak negative response to an applied magnetic field; Britannica’s overview of magnetic properties explains that negative magnetic susceptibility is the defining feature of diamagnetic substances.
+Diamagnetic materials have a weak negative magnetic susceptibility, meaning they respond very slightly against an applied magnetic field rather than being attracted like iron.
+Britannica’s overview of magnetic properties explains that negative magnetic susceptibility is the defining feature of diamagnetic substances.

 That weak response is not something most people can see in normal jewelry testing.
 For practical purposes, if a gold-colored ring, chain, coin, or bar jumps to a magnet, the magnet is reacting to something other than pure gold.